rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section on "EGL 90 Universalgreifer" introduces a specific model of a universal gripper, highlighting its application in automation and handling tasks.
-This model is part of a broader discussion on various gripper technologies and their specifications, including gripping force, which is crucial for understanding the capabilities and limitations of the EGL 90 in industrial settings.
-The document emphasizes the importance of selecting the right gripper based on parameters like gripping force, which is further elaborated in subsequent sections.</chunk_context>
+<chunk_context>The section on the EGL 90 Universalgripper provides detailed specifications and technical data for this servo-electric two-finger parallel gripper, highlighting its versatility and compatibility with various robotic systems, specifically UR models 3, 5, 10, and 16.
+Key features include a gripping force range of 50 to 600 N, a stroke of 42.5 mm per finger, and a maximum recommended workpiece weight of 3 kg.
+This information is crucial for understanding the gripper's operational capabilities and integration into automated systems, aligning with the document's focus on advanced automation solutions.</chunk_context>
 <chunk>## EGL 90

 Universalgreifer